Crate wasmtime_wasi

 Bindings for WASIp1 aka Preview 1 aka wasi_snapshot_preview1.

 • This module provides an “ambient Tokio runtime” with_ambient_tokio_runtime.
 Embedders of wasmtime-wasi may do so from synchronous Rust, and not use tokio directly.
 The implementation of wasmtime-wasi requires a tokio executor in a way that is deeply tied to its design.
-When used from a sychrnonous wasmtime context, this module provides the wrapper function in_tokio used throughout the shim implementations of synchronous component binding Host traits in terms of the async ones.
+When used from a synchronous wasmtime context, this module provides the wrapper function in_tokio used throughout the shim implementations of synchronous component binding Host traits in terms of the async ones.

 Structs§